Gloria Stuart: Activism and politics

 Stuart was a lifelong Democrat.
 She was a co-founding member of the Hollywood Anti-Nazi League, which formed in 1936.
-In 1938, as a member of the Hollywood Democratic Committee, Stuart was on the Executive Board of the California State Democratic Committee.
+In 1938, as a member of the Hollywood Democratic Committee, Stuart was on the executive board of the California State Democratic Committee.
 She was also an avid environmentalist.
-"I belong to every organization that has to do with saving the environment," said Stuart.
+"I belong to every organization that has to do with saving the environment", said Stuart.
 "I'm fed up with venal and avaricious forestry people, mining people, oil people, gas people.
 I think the abuse of the environment is sinful."

 Death and legacy

-Stuart died from respiratory failure at her home in Los Angeles on September 26, 2010.
+Stuart died from respiratory failure at her home in Los Angeles on September 26, 2010, at age 100.
 Her body was cremated.
 At the time of her death, she had four grandchildren and twelve great-grandchildren.
-She was 100 years old when she died.

 Stuart's great-granddaughter, Deborah B. Thompson, produced an e-book, Butterfly Summers: A Memoir of Gloria Stuart's Apprentice.

 For her contributions to the film industry, Stuart has a star on the Hollywood Walk of Fame.
 It is located on the 6700 block of Hollywood Boulevard.